 Wear and life

 I used the tyre in a variety of conditions, and while it’s seen some rain, snow and ice, the majority of the 3,000 miles I’ve done so far have been roads in temperatures ranging from 5-23c.
 Despite being pushed outside its main comfort zone the K60 Silica worn reasonably well, if a bit square.
 At the time of writing the tread in the centre of the tyre is about 50% worn, with the sides about 15-20% down on new (chicken strips anyone?).
-That would give the tyre an estimated life of around 6,000 miles, though don’t forget most of current mileage was 2-up with fully luggage with plenty of motorway/autovia miles.
+That would give the tyre an estimated life of around 6,000 road miles, less off road as you’d need larger knobblies to cut into the dirt.
+Don’t forget though most of my mileage was 2-up with fully luggage with plenty of motorway/autovia miles.